anisse/border-explorer/README.md

  - serde and serde_json: for JSON parsing and geojson file generation
  - reqwest: for fetching category names from Wikidata (< 200 HTTP requests in a run)
  - indexmap: for stable output generation

+Frontend:

+ - Maplibre GL JS - for displaying the data on a WebGL-accelerated map widget (fork of Mapbox GL JS)
+ - Noto font, converted as PBF for OpenMapTiles (from Maplibre demo tiles).
+ - [Earth coastlines extract](https://github.com/simonepri/geo-maps/blob/master/info/earth-coastlines.md) from OpenStreetMap, converted to geojson.

 # Running, building, etc.